Sir Nicholas Bacon, 14th Baronet: Appointments

 Bacon was President of the Royal Horticultural Society (2013 to 2020) and awarded the society's Elizabeth Medal of Honour in 2025.
 He was a Council Member of the National Trust, and in 1998 was appointed a Deputy Lieutenant of Norfolk.

 In 2005, he was appointed to the Prince's Council of the Duchy of Cornwall and served as High Sheriff of Norfolk.
 In 2006 he succeeded the 3rd Earl Peel, GCVO, as Lord Warden of the Stannaries and Chairman of the Prince's Council.

-He is also President of the Norfolk Beekeepers Association, which is his greatest passion.
+He is also President of the Norfolk Beekeepers Association.

 Bacon was appointed Officer of the Order of the British Empire (OBE) in the 2010 New Year Honours for services to the community in Norfolk and Knight Commander of the Royal Victorian Order (KCVO) in the 2023 New Year Honours for his services as Lord Warden of the Stannaries.
 In March 2023, he was appointed an Extra Equerry to King Charles III.